A Company Has 50 Employees

 II.
 Key Operational Considerations for a 50-Employee Company

 Managing a 50-employee company effectively requires careful attention to operational details.
-This includes optimizing workflows, implementing robust systems, and leveraging technology to improve efficiency and productivity.
+This includes optimizing workflows, implementing solid systems, and leveraging technology to improve efficiency and productivity.

 1. Streamlining Workflows and Processes: